AdaGold/git-practice/README.md

-# Activity: Using Git to Collaborate
+# [DEPRECATED] Activity: Using Git to Collaborate

+This activity has been moved to [Ada-Activities](https://github.com/Ada-Activities/git-practice)

 ## Goal